Ejiro-Frances/altschool-circle-01-assignment-01/pages/modules.md

 A bundler:

-Resolves all your imports and dependencies
+- Resolves all your imports and dependencies

-It figures out what each file needs and pulls it together into one place.
+- It figures out what each file needs and pulls it together into one place.

-Combines all modules into one (or a few) files
+- Combines all modules into one (or a few) files

 ---

-CONTINUED
 # Example

 before bundling: multiple files

 ```js
 // utils.js